By Christopher Brown of OCDCarCare.com

 Ceramic Coating Hydrophobics a.k.a.
 Water Behavior a.k.a.
 Surface Energy: What on Earth is that?

-Within general car care or vehicle cleaning, low surface energy is a positive characteristic, causing water beading and water sheeting.
-These properties help vehicle surfaces to remain cleaner for longer periods of time and make surfaces easier and faster to clean.
+A ceramic coating’s water beading and water sheeting properties help automotive surfaces to remain cleaner for longer periods of time and make surfaces easier and faster to clean.

-Understanding how positive water behavior is achieved and maintained is important to high quality modern professional auto detailing.
+Understanding how a ceramic coating’s water behavior is achieved, and how it’s properly maintained, is important to modern high quality professional auto detailing.

 How is Surface Energy Relevant and Important in Auto Detailing?

-The free surface energy of automotive surfaces is a topic rarely discussed, yet carries great significance in modern auto detailing.
+The level of free surface energy contained within automotive surface protection is rarely discussed, yet carries great significance in modern auto detailing.
+In fact, it is vital to the hydrophobics (water behavior) of any ceramic coated surface.

-Ceramic Coating Hydrophobic Properties: Terms & Concepts Defined
+Ceramic Coating Hydrophobic Properties: Scientific Terms & Concepts Defined

-High Surface Energy means a liquid will have great success adhering to that surface.
+High Surface Energy means a liquid will have great success adhering to and “wetting” that surface.
 Think of a pool of water on a sidewalk.

 Low Surface Energy means a liquid has difficulty adhering or sticking to a surface, causing it to fall off the surface with relative ease.
-Think of droplets of water on an umbrella.
+Think of droplets of water, quickly falling off the surface of an umbrella.

-Contact Angle measures how a liquid interacts with the surface energy of a solid surface.
+Contact Angle measures how a liquid interacts with the surface energy of a vehicle’s surface.
 The higher the contact angle measurement, the more difficulty a liquid has adhering to a solid surface.

 Contact angle analyzes how well a single droplet of water touches, or ‘wets’, a surface.